Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction/index.rst

 In programming:

 - A function can return different value even if given the same input.
 For example, a date/time function can return different date/time each time it's *called* (used).
-- A function can have side effects, they are never considered to be function's output.
+- A function can have side effects (e.g. logging something to a file on disk), they are never considered to be function's output.

 .. admonition:: note
     :class: note